wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Selection; Choose Options = 1-5, Exit & Save = X:
 ```

+## Requirements:
+- Llama.Cpp pre-compiled binaries, this is installed by the configurator.
+- Requirements.txt, this is installed by the configurator.
+- Python Developed on Python 3.12.4, untested on others.
+- .

 ## Instructions:
 - Releases are considered non-working, but are produced to save versions of code for later, as idea hopping during alpha.
 Do not expect the current version to work, its in Alpha stage.
 1. Create a folder in a suitable location for example "Qwen-Agent-0.0.5+", copy/clone the files to the directory you created.